 - 1. Using the above array mechanism, it is not required that a previously visited VLR/SGSN deletes the unused authentication vectors when a user de-registers from the serving network (super-charger concept).
 Retaining the authentication vectors for use when the user returns later may be more efficient as regards signalling when a user abroad switches a lot between two serving networks. - 2.
 The array mechanism may also be used to avoid unjustified rejection of user authentication requests when authentication vectors in two VLR/SGSNs from different mobility management domains (circuit and packet) are used in an interleaving fashion. - 3.
 When a VLR/SGSN uses fresh authentication vectors obtained during a previous visit of the user, the USIM can reject them although they have not been used before (because the array size a and the age limit L are finite).
 Rejection of a sequence number can therefore occur in normal operation, i.e., it is not necessarily caused by (malicious) replay or a database failure. - 4.
 The mechanism presented in this section may allow the USIM to exploit knowledge about which authentication vectors were sent to the same VLR/SGSN.
 It may be assumed that authentication vectors sent to the same VLR/SGSN are always used in the correct order.
-Consequently, only one sequence number among those sent to the same VLR/SGS has to be stored. - 5.
-With the exception of SQN{MS} , the entries of the array need not be stored in full length if a limit L (age limit) on the difference between SQN{MS} and an accepted sequence number is applied. - 6.
-Condition (2) on Δ means that SQN{MS} can reach its maximum value only after a minimum of $SQNmax/\Delta$ successful authentications have taken place. - 7.
-There is a dependency of the choice of Δ and the size n of global counter GLC in Annex C.1.1.1: Δ shall be chosen larger than 2^n .
+Consequently, only one sequence number among those sent to the same VLR/SGSN has to be stored. - 5.
+With the exception of $SQN{MS}$ , the entries of the array need not be stored in full length if a limit L (age limit) on the difference between $SEQ{MS}$ and a received sequence number component SEQ is applied. - 6.
+Condition (2) of Annex C.2.1 on $\Delta$ means that $SQN{MS}$ can reach its maximum value only after a minimum of $SEQmax /\Delta$ successful authentications have taken place. - 7.
+There is a dependency of the choice of $\Delta$ and the size n of global counter GLC in Annex C.1.1.1: $\Delta$ shall be chosen larger than $2^n$ .